passion1989/Scanbot-SDK-Examples-iOS/README.md

 Documentation can be found here: https://github.com/doo/Scanbot-SDK-Examples-iOS/tree/master/DocumentDetectionDemo/ScanbotSDK/Documentation

-If you need further information or are interested in licensing Scanbot SDK please contact us: sdk@scanbot.io
+If you need further information or are interested in licensing Scanbot SDK please contact us by mail to sdk@scanbot.io.
+When sending a mail please provide your apps bundle identifier to us so we can generate development or test licenses for you.